Themistoklis/btree/README.md

 Overwrite the makefile variables as required to generate a static lib.

-Example for an arm project cross compilation with your git submodules inside a `submodules` folder:
+Example for an arm project cross-compilation with your git submodules inside a `submodules` folder:

 ```bash
 make -C submodules/btree CC=arm-none-eabi-gcc AR=arm-none-eabi-ar CLFAGS=$CFLAGS LDFLAGS=$LDFLAGS lib